msuliot/simple_ai/README.md

 os.environ["OPENAI_API_KEY"] = 'YOUR_OPEN_AI_KEY'
 ```

+* Delete the placeholder-delete-this files in the data and storage directories.

 Then, save any PDFs in the 'data' directory.

 Then run your data importer in VS Code or